ruthgn/Spam-Detection-Filter/spam-vs-ham-detection-filter.md

-As we continue our analysis we want to start thinking about the features we are going to be using.
-This goes along with the general idea of [feature engineering](https://en.wikipedia.org/wiki/Feature_engineering)--which is a very large part of spam detection and natural language processing in general.
+As we continue our analysis we want to start thinking about the features we'll be using.
+Keep this in mind when you're doing any type of analysis that will lead to [feature engineering](https://en.wikipedia.org/wiki/Feature_engineering).
+Determining features is a very large part of spam detection and natural language processing in general.
 The better our domain knowledge on the data, the better our ability to engineer more features from it.

 ```python